-By: TTCI’s Lisa Stabler and Railinc’s Allen West
+By: TTCI President Lisa Stabler and Railinc President & CEO Allen West

 Monitoring and managing infrastructure and equipment across such a vast network might seem daunting, if not impossible.
 But today’s freight railroads have such deep insights into the health of the network that they can even identify microscopic flaws on a single wheel when it’s moving at 60 miles per hour.

 Railroads are leading the way, developing and deploying high-tech tools that help make North America’s freight rail network safer than ever before.
-And companies like Railinc and the Transportation Technology Center Inc. (TTCI), both subsidiaries of the Association of American Railroads (AAR), leverage big data, research and analytics to improve safety and efficiency.
+And companies like Railinc and the Transportation Technology Center Inc. (TTCI), both subsidiaries of the AAR, leverage Big Data, research and analytics to improve safety and efficiency.
 Working together with the railroads and car owners, our organizations have developed advanced technologies and algorithms to better detect potential issues, which allows railroads to proactively schedule maintenance before problems arise.

 At TTCI, scores of researchers, engineers and other rail experts in Pueblo, Colorado design, develop and test the technology necessary to keep the United States the global leader in freight rail transportation.
 For example, engineers use sophisticated computer modeling to virtually test the long-term operational stresses on railcars, track and even components, which helps reduce the cost of testing in the field.
 This helps the industry answer difficult technical questions, optimize the design of new components, investigate derailment causes, predict wear rates and more.